nirix/atom-editor-settings/README.md

 ### Example configuration

-The following example is for CoffeeScript, it sets the tab length and shows invisible characters, however it hides invisible characters if the file extension is `.cson`.
+The following example is for CoffeeScript, it sets the tab length to `2`, but if the file extension is `.cson` it sets it to `4`.

     tabLength: 2
     extensionConfig:
       cson:
         tabLength: 4

-#### Example project configuration
+#### Example project and directory configuration

 All options not nested under a specific grammar are used for all grammar and extensions.